 Relief's management information system consists of the financial reporting system.
-Each quarter, the financial statements and additional information derived therein for the individual companies are entered in the financial reporting system, consolidated and compared against the financial plans as amended by the Board of Directors.
+Each quarter, the financial statements and additional information derived therein for the individual companies are entered in the financial reporting system, consolidated and compared against the financial plans as amended by the Board of Directors [??].
 The Executive Committee discusses the results in detail and decides on actions to be taken.
 The Executive Committee informs and submits its report to the AFC and the Board of Directors on a half-year basis or in case of material deviations.
 Such Information is submitted immediately to the AFC and to the Board on topics such as legal issues, changes in the risk environment (risk management) and other issues with extraordinary character.
+In addition, the Executive Committee submits on a weekly basis the cash position and outstanding invoices of all the Group's entities to the AFC that decides all actions to be undertaken in light of the financial and business plan of the Company.